An-314/scripst/README.md

 ```bash
 make all
 ```
-This will generate the documentation in the `generated` directory.
+This will generate the documentation in the `scripst` directory.

 To build documentation for a specific language, run:
 ```bash
 make es
 ```
-This will generate the documentation for the specified language in the `generated` directory.
+This will generate the documentation for the specified language in the `scripst` directory.

 To clean up the generated files, run:
 ```bash